Skip to content

 How to use the GPU?

-Using a GPU may significantly speed-up the training or inference of Novae.
+Using a GPU may significantly speed up Novae's training or inference.

 If you have a valid GPU for PyTorch, you can set the accelerator argument (e.g., one of ["cpu", "gpu", "tpu", "hpu", "mps", "auto"]) in the following methods: model.fit(), model.fine_tune(), model.compute_representations().